Eat

 Looking down the River Thames at the Marlow Bridge

-The modern-day Marlow Bridge joins the counties of Buckinghamshire and Berkshire, connecting the same two points that have been bridged since at least the 14th Century.
-Spanning the width of the River Thames, this eye-catching, Grade I listed bridge was built in the 1800s by English engineer William Tierney Clark and is a must-see in Marlow.
-Interestingly, after he built Marlow bridge, Tierney then went on to replicate its design in the form of the Danube’s Széchenyi Chain Bridge in Budapest, Hungary.
+The modern-day Marlow Bridge joins the counties of Buckinghamshire and Berkshire, connecting the same two points that have been bridged since at least the 14th century.
+Spanning the width of the River Thames, this Grade I listed bridge was built in the 1800s by English engineer William Tierney Clark and is a must-see in Marlow.
+After he built Marlow bridge, Tierney then went on to replicate its design in the form of the Danube’s Széchenyi Chain Bridge in Budapest, Hungary.

 Higginson Park